Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 Drakov's scheme might be even more alarming, involving magical or monstrous secret weapons.

 Once you've determined how the siege will unfold, start foreshadowing Drakov's scheme, giving the characters the opportunity to aid it, enact a less destructive plan, or save innocents.
-Use missives intercepted from messengers or a [[/5.
-Mechanics/Items/Sending Stones.md|sending stone]] taken from a fallen Talon officer to clue the party in on Drakov's strategy.
+Use missives intercepted from messengers or a [[5.
+Mechanics\Items\Sending Stones.md|sending stone]] taken from a fallen Talon officer to clue the party in on Drakov's strategy.

 In the aftermath, the characters are recognized for their heroics, winning esteem among the citizens, with the Talons, or from Drakov herself.
 This can lead to new daring assignments or even being put in charge of preparing for next month's dire siege.

 ## Har'Akir

-_Domain of the Ancient Dead_
+*Domain of the Ancient Dead*

 - **Darklord.** Ankhtepot
 - **Genre.** "Dark fantasy"